oracle/terraform-provider-oci/website/docs/d/load_balancer_load_balancers.html.markdown

 		If "true", the IP address is public and accessible from the internet.

 		If "false", the IP address is private and accessible only from within the associated VCN.
+	* `reserved_ip` - Pre-created public IP that will be used as the IP of this load balancer.
+This reserved IP will not be deleted when load balancer is deleted.
+This ip should not be already mapped to any other resource.
+		* `id` - Ocid of the pre-created public IP.
+That should be attahed to this load balancer.
 * `ip_addresses` - An array of IP addresses.
 Deprecated: use ip_address_details instead.
 * `is_private` - Whether the load balancer has a VCN-local (private) IP address.